On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Merger and Post-Merger Dynamics

 In Fig.~\ref{fig:rho_max} we depict the time evolution of the maximum rest-mass density $\rho_{\rm max}$ for our simulated setups.
 We begin noting that the muonic EoSs exhibit a slightly larger maximum rest-mass density before the merger, which is a consequence of the slightly smaller internal energy at same density introduced by the inclusion of muons in the cold, $\beta$-equilibrated EoSs employed for the construction of the ID.

 In good agreement with the results from Ref.~\cite{Radice:2018pdn}, our SFHo$\_$3D simulation collapsed to a black-hole in $\sim 12~{\rm ms}$ after the merger which, despite important differences between the hydrodynamics and NLS implementations, is reassuring.
 Next, we note that the SFHo$\_$4D$\_$3 run has its collapse delayed by $\sim 7~{\rm ms}$ compared to SFHo$\_$3D, which suggests a stabilizing role of the muons in the densest portions of the remnant with a noticeable damping of $\rho_{\rm max}$ oscillations until the collapse.
-This result is in line with the pressure increase in the densest portions of the remnant for the SFHo setup of Ref.~\cite{Loffredo:2022prq} due to the presence of muons inherited from the cold coalescing NS cores.
-In fact, an increased pressure may postpone the collapse by preventing matter from contracting.
-Furthermore, the remnant of the 5-species run SFHo$\_$4D$\_$5 experiences a stronger damping of the oscillations and does not collapse within our simulation timespan.
+Furthermore, the remnant of the 5-species run SFHo$\_$4D$\_$5 experiences a stronger damping of the oscillations and does not collapse within our simulation time span.
 It is worth pointing out that gravitational collapses are rather sensitive to grid resolution, thus the observation of a longer-lived remnant in SFHo$\_$4D$\_$5$\_$High, albeit exhibiting weaker damping as the oscillations are sustained for longer, suggests that the stabilization is robust.